dwiegreffe/mdsrv-web/tutorial.md

 <p>

-You first need to import your trajectory ([How can I import a structure or trajectory?](#import-str)).
+You first need to import your trajectory (<a href="#t-import">How can I import a structure or trajectory?</a>).
 After you imported your trajectory, a play button will appear in the top left corner of the white canvas where the structure is displayed.

-In case you provided the coordinate file of the trajectory yourself, you must first match it with a structure ([How can I assign a trajectory to a structure?](#assign-tr)).
+In case you provided the coordinate file of the trajectory yourself, you must first match it with a structure (<a href="#t-assign-traj">How can I assign a trajectory to a structure?</a>).
 After matching the trajectory, you need to clean up the visualization:
 1. Open the State Tree panel on the left-hand side.
 2. Toggle the visibility for the two imported files (same name as the original files).